 School starts on Monday August 10th for all Uplift scholars with a 100% virtual learning environment.
-School will end on May 28th, however, if health conditions force full school closure during the year, then additional learning days have been added in June, 2021.
+School will end on June 7, 2021.

 We will continue to have early dismissal days on Wednesday.